‘Pawn Stars ‘Chumlee Shown Original Bonnie And Clyde Handwritten Memoirs: Will Rick Harrison Buy Them?

 On Monday, the Pawn Stars will get to see quite a historic treasure: hand-written memoirs about Bonnie and Clyde, by a member of their notorious gang.

-In an episode entitled “Pawnie And Clyde,” the original hand-written memoirs of Blanche Barrow are presented to Chumlee and Rick Harrison.
+In an episode titled “Pawnie And Clyde,” the original hand-written memoirs of Blanche Barrow are presented to Chumlee and Rick Harrison.
 Will the Pawn Stars buy them?

-Bonnie Parker and Clyde Barrow led their Depression-era band of thieves, robbing banks, and having shootouts with the police.
+Bonnie Parker and Clyde Barrow led their Depression-era band of thieves, robbing banks and having shootouts with the police.

 In 1967, Arthur Penn directed Bonnie and Clyde, a stylish movie starring Faye Dunaway and Warren Beatty as the romanticized gangsters.
 Gene Hackman portrayed Buck Barrows, and Estelle Parsons won an Oscar for her portrayal of the glamorous Blanche Barrow.